kimfetti/kimfetti.github.io/_drafts/2019-12-20-down-and-up.md

 On a recent vacation my husband and I happened upon an entertainment shop that was well stocked with board games, dice, playing cards, etc.  We quickly found an item that both of us, absolute nerds that we are, deemed an essential purchase: a book by Boris A. Kordemsky called [The Moscow Puzzles: 359 Mathematical Recreations](https://www.amazon.com/Moscow-Puzzles-Mathematical-Recreations-Recreational/dp/0486270785/).
 No, we didn't spend our entire vacation solving all 359, but we did bring the book home with us and have continued working through them--often over a glass of wine in the evenings.

-One puzzle in particular recently caught my attention for several reasons.
-I'll come back to those reasons in a bit, but for now, this problem called "Down and Up" goes like this:
+One particular puzzle recently caught my attention for several reasons.
+I'll come back to those reasons in a bit, but for now, the problem, called "Down and Up," goes like this:

 > Suppose you have two pencils pressed together and held vertically.
 One inch of the pencil on the left, measuring from its lower end, is smeared with paint.
 The right pencil is held steady while you slide the left pencil down 1 inch, continuing to press the two pencils together.
 You then move the left pencil back up and return it to its former position, all while keeping the two pencils touching.
 You continue these actions until you have moved the left pencil down and up 5 times each.
-Assume the paint does not dry or run out during this process.  <b>How many inches of each pencil are smeared with paint after your tenth and final movement?</b>
+Assume the paint does not dry or run out during this process.  <b>How many inches of each pencil are smeared with paint after your final movement?</b>

-Take a minute to solve this problem if you'd like before proceeding--spoilers ahead!
+Take a minute to solve this problem before proceeding if you'd like--spoilers ahead!

 ## First Thoughts

-When I first heard this problem, my initial reaction is that perhaps the paint is not smeared to the right pencil at all and only one inch of paint appears on the left pencil throughout the process.
-Maybe you had this thought as well.
-But the second time I read through the problem, I started to visualize what might actually be happening.
-As soon as I tried to make a mental picture of this process, the solution became much more clear.
-Since my husband was solving this problem with me, I made him this sketch to show him what I was thinking:
+When I first heard this problem, I initially thought that perhaps the paint is not smeared to the right pencil at all and perhaps only one inch of paint appears on the left pencil throughout the entire process.
+Did you also expect this?
+The <em>second</em> time I read through the problem I started to visualize what might actually be happening.
+The solution became much more clear as soon as I tried to make a mental picture of the process.
+Since my husband was solving the problem with me, I made him this sketch to share what I was thinking:

 <center>
 <img src="{{ site.urlimg }}pencil_sketch.png" alt="Initial ideas as a sketch" width = "550">
 </center>
 <br>

-If you haven't figured out the solution from this crude drawing, no worries because we will dive much deeper.
-But just from this simple sketch I was able to clearly visualize the situation, come up with a solution, and communicate my thought process to someone else.
-Let's now dive in a bit more methodically, but let me stress that sometimes a simple sketch is all you need!
+I managed to distinctly envision the situation, arrive at a solution, and communicate my thought process just with this simple sketch.
+For many math puzzles a rough picture provides all you need find the answer, but if my crude drawing hasn't fully conveyed the solution to you, no worries.
+Let's dive in a bit more methodically with a much nicer illustration.

 <img style="float: right; padding: 30px;"  src="{{ site.urlimg }}pencil_initial.gif" alt="Paint is spread to both pencils immediately" width = "500">

 ## Problem Setup

-From the problem directions, we know that only the left pencil is smeared with paint to begin with.
-But recall that the left pencil is pressed against the right; this means the pencil on the right immediately becomes smeared with paint when the two pencils are pressed together.
-At this point both pencils are smeared with one inch of paint, and this is before any of the five up-down movements occur.
+From the problem directions, we know that initially only the left pencil is smeared with paint.
+Recall though that the left pencil presses directly against the right.
+This means paint immediately transfers to the right pencil as they are squeezed together.
+So both pencils are smeared with one inch of paint even before any of the five up-down movements occur.

 <br>
 <br>